jshenabc/NYC-DOE-wxO-Bootcamp/Labs/lab_instructions.md

 ![alt text](../Screenshots/createagenticworkflow.png)

 3. The flow editor will open and prompt you to name your agentic workflow.
-You can also lick **edit details** to update the Name and Description fields, then click **Done** to save.
+You can also click **edit details** to update the Name and Description fields, then click **Done** to save.

 ![alt text](../Screenshots/createagenticworkflow.png)